mrdataexplorer/YouTube-Project/README.md

 Executive summary:

-This repo contains the analysis of trending youtube video dataset from Kaggle.
+This repo contains the analysis and models of the trending YouTube video dataset from [Kaggle](https://www.kaggle.com/datasnaek/youtube-new).